Student Work: Shooting At Lake Yamanaka In Japan

 Intentionally blowing out the sky to create energy.

 That’s if you want to do as much “in the camera” as you can.
-If I were standing there taking the photo, part of my thought process would be in identifying the potential problem and telling myself that I could easily fix what I couldn’t fix “in the camera” in either lightroom or Photoshop.
+If I were standing there taking the photo, part of my thought process would be in identifying the potential problem and telling myself that I could easily fix what I couldn’t fix “in the camera” in either Light Room or Photoshop.

-Btw, I’m glad you didn’t mess with the color and make it unreal looking.
+BTW, I’m glad you didn’t mess with the color and make it unreal looking.
 To me, there’s nothing wrong with the color as I see it here.
 It looks natural compared with some of the photos I’ve seen out there that look like a cartoonist took the picture!!!

 Now, let’s talk about the composition itself: Are you still using my “Fifteen Point Protection Plan”?
 You know the one that helps you leave out what should be left out and put in what should be in?
 The reason I ask is the messy rope in the foreground that to me is a little distracting.
 I would have picked up on that and decided if it looked good the way it was or should I have wrapped it around itself making it look less messy.
+For me, KI have no problem making it look good.
+A camera on a tripod is just like a blank canvas on an easel.
+You’re an artist so paint, and if that means changing something then “Just Do It”!

 Did you realize that you were not centered on the bridge?
 Either move to one side to make the bridge more of a diagonal shape I(leading line), or move one step to the right so it would be symmetrical.
 I vote on it being symmetrical.
+It was just a slight adjustment.

 As you know, I love reflections, and especially those created by water.
 Having said that, I would have tried one where I was “Up Close And Personal” to the wettest part half way down the bridge.
 Either that, or find a bucket or a hose and wet down the area right in front of where you would put your camera.
 Remember that reflections create Visual Tension”.